Family Law

 Separation Agreement

 This is an agreement setting out the terms of the separation of a married couple.
-The agreement may contain all the same aspects of a divorce judgment, but the marriage is not terminated and the parties may not marry.
+The agreement may contain all the same aspects of a divorce judgment, but the marriage is not terminated and the parties remain married.

 Service

-The act of delivering the initial papers in any legal matter is known as “Service”.
-“Service” is completed by a process server or by the other party signing an acceptance of service, both defined above, this glossary.
-Once "Service" has been completed, the other party is said to have been "Served".
+The act of delivering the initial papers in any legal matter is known as “Service.”
+“Service” is completed by a process server or by the other party signing an acceptance of service.
+Once "Service" has been completed, the other party is said to have been "Served."

 Settlement